zankia/damas-core/API-reference.md

-The programming interfaces consist in exposing the server operations using client modules for the Python and the Javascript languages.
+The programming interfaces expose the server operations as modules for the Python and the Javascript languages.

 To setup a scripting environment for Python or Javascript please read the [Client Setup](Client Setup) guide.